Notice

 Disconnected+Remounted FS

-You can identify you are in this situation if dmesg/kern.log report something like:
+You are in this situation if the output of dmesg contains something like

 Mounting